 American University has a healthy study abroad program.
 Sixty percent of the student body studies abroad.
 Eighty-one percent of students take advantage of the really good internship possibilities that are unique to Washington DC.

 AU participates in the NCAA Division I Sports with basketball, soccer, cross-country, lacrosse, field hockey, diving, wrestling and volleyball.
 There are club and intramural sports for anyone who wants to play sports in a less competitive environment.

-The cost-of-attendance is $60,000.
+The cost-of-attendance is $63,000.
 American University gives good merit aid to quite a few of its admitted students.
 All students are considered for these awards.
-Fifteen percent of students with no need are awarded merit scholarships, but the award is rarely much over $15,000.
-Only 40% of students with need get their full need met.
-The average need award meets 86% of demonstrated need.
-Fewer upperclassmen get merit awards.
-That’s troubling.
-16% of freshman get merit awards while only 12% of upperclassmen do.
+Ten percent of students with no need are awarded merit scholarships.
+The average award is $15,200.
+Only 48% of students with need get their full need met.
+The average need award meets 90% of demonstrated need.

 In admissions, American first looks at rigor and grades on the transcript.
 They then evaluate scores for students who submit them.
+Test scores are optional at American.
 Next is the essay.
 One counselor rec and one teacher rec are considered.
 Also considered is the extracurricular resume.
 As reported by admissions, a student doesn’t have to be the president of the club, but they want to see participation.
 They are looking for active learners and students who’ve been involved in their communities.

 69% of students were in the top 10% of the freshman class

 88% were in the top 25% of the freshman class

 98% were in the top half of the freshman class.